History of India–Japan relations: Indian National Army

 Major Iwaichi Fujiwara of Japan greets Captain Mohan Singh of the First Indian National Army, April 1942.

 Subhas Chandra Bose, who led the Azad Hind, a nationalist movement which aimed to end British rule in India through military means, used Japanese sponsorship to form the Azad Hind Fauj or Indian National Army (INA).
 The INA was composed mainly of former prisoners of war from the Indian Army who had been captured by the Japanese after the fall of Singapore.
 They joined primarily because of the very harsh, often fatal conditions in Japanese POW camps.
 The INA also recruited volunteers from Indian expatriates in Southeast Asia.
 Bose was eager for the INA to participate in any invasion of India and persuaded several Japanese that a victory such as Mutaguchi anticipated would lead to the collapse of British rule in India.
 The idea that their western boundary would be controlled by a more friendly government was attractive to the Japanese.
 Japan never expected India to be part of its Greater East Asia Co-Prosperity Sphere.

 The Japanese government built, supported, and controlled the Indian National Army and the Indian Independence League.
 Japanese forces included INA units in many battles, most notably at the U Go Offensive at Manipur.
 The offensive culminated in the Battles of Imphal and Kohima where the Japanese forces were pushed back and the INA lost cohesion.

+After the Second World War

+When India became independent in 1947, India and Japan were officially enemy states in the aftermath of the war.
+The government of India refused to attend the San Francisco peace conference, where the peace treaty between Japan and the western Allied powers was concluded, instead a separate Japanese-Indian peace treaty was concluded on June 9, 1952.